joachimdekker/master-thesis/docs/thesis/chapters/compiling-excel/main.typ

 == Formal definition of the Structure IR

-We have discussed the structural phase of the compiler in high level above.
+We have discussed the structural phase of the compiler at a high level above.
 Now, we want to take the time to cover a more formal definition of the structure model.
 This representation captures the exact essence of the whole Excel Workbook (or file) and allows for manipulation on cell level.
 The model preserves the grid layout of the spreadsheet and acts as a foundational structure for building higher-level representations, anchoring the subsequent computations to their visual and logical positions in the spreadsheet.
 An overview can be seen in @ir:structure.

 #figure(
 ```cs